 Curated by the tech-giant Microsoft, Power BI allows the user the access to resources they need to aggregate, visualize, analyse, and share data.

-Connecting to a wide range of data resources from a basic Excel sheet to databases, and both cloud-based and on-premise apps, Power BI is a platform that gives the user the convenience of sharing intelligible insights of what’s happening in their business.
+Connecting to a wide range of data resources from a basic Excel sheet to databases, and both cloud-based and on-premise apps, This business intelligence tool gives the user the convenience of sharing intelligible insights of what’s happening in their business.

 Often used as an umbrella term, Power BI can also refer to either a Windows Desktop application called Power BI Desktop, or mobile Power BI apps on a Windows OS device, as well as for iOS and Android devices.

 Often it is observed that business intelligence products tend to fall in the user-friendly zone for profiles like business analysts and data scientists.

 But thanks to its user-friendly and easy-to-process nature, Power BI can be used by a wide range of people in an organization.